Managing conflict in marriage

 It is very important to discuss problems when both spouses can mentally

-to focus on specific issues.
+can help to focus on specific issues.

 - Listen to the other person’s point of view.
-Listen to each

 be a mind reader.
 Showing respect for each other’s point of view

 makes it clear that both of you are working together to resolve the

 - Identify solutions.
 Brainstorm solutions to

 the problem together and don’t criticize the other person’s input.

-Exploring as many solutions as possible helps to find a
+Exploring as many solutions as possible helps to find a solution

 - Decide on a mutually acceptable solution.
 After listing the proposed solutions, evaluate each one and choose one that may solve the problem.
 When evaluating the solutions, discuss the possible implementation and outcomes.
 Making a list of pros and cons for each solution can help.
 If both spouses still disagree, discuss the reasons and explore options until both agree to try one solution.
 Open communication and mutual sharing and respect can help prevent feelings of rejection and can promote growth.